Sousastep/SousaFX-docs/docs/content/sousavfx.rst

 SousaVFX may run on the same computer as SousaFX, or on a separate computer.
-For example, I have SousaFX on my mac, and send those five outputs to my RME MADIface via USB, then to the Eventide H9000R via MADI, then from MADI to Dante thru the H9000R, to Dante Via on my windows PC via ethernet,
+For example, I have SousaFX on my mac, and send those five signals to my RME MADIface via USB, then to the Eventide H9000R via MADI, then from MADI to Dante thru the H9000R, to Dante Via on my windows PC via ethernet,